How to Become a Real Estate Agent in Minnesota

 After you complete all the course materials and pass the practice exam, there is a final exam.

-The test must be taken in the presence of a proctor approved.
+The test must be taken in the presence of an approved proctor.
 Learn more about scheduling your exam here.

 Choose a sponsoring broker.